Ulises-Molina/Ulises-Molina/README.md

 ## 🚀 About Me

-I'm a passionate frontend developer from Argentina, Buenos Aires.
+I'm a passionate frontend and backend developer from Argentina, Buenos Aires.
+Inclined towards the frontend

 I like to be in constant growth with the ability to learn new technologies and adapt easily to new work teams.